software-students-fall2023/3-python-package-exercise-prime-order/README.md

 # Description

-PyGamebox is a versatile Python package that simplifies the development of several popular games.
+PyGameBox is a versatile Python package that simplifies the development of several popular games.
 It abstracts away the intricate details of game logic, allowing you to effortlessly import and integrate games like "Guess the Number", "Hangman", "Rock, Paper, Scissors", "Word Scramble", and "Wordle" into your own projects.

-With PyGamebox, you can create interactive and entertaining games without the need to reinvent the wheel.
-Focus on customizing the user experience and graphics while PyGamebox handles the game mechanics.

 # Getting Started

 ## Prerequisites